 One significant pivot to the above thumb rule is the regional and small airlines.
 They usually have smaller overhead storage, consequently resulting in stricter size guidelines.

-- Content Restrictions: Carry-on bags are subject to various content restrictions, especially regarding liquids, gels, and aerosols, which must adhere to the 3-1-1 rule (containers of 3.4 ounces/100 ml or less, in a single quart-sized bag, one bag per passenger).
+Carry-ons are subject to various content restrictions, especially regarding liquids, gels, and aerosols, which must adhere to the 3-1-1 rule (containers of 3.4 ounces/100 ml or less, in a single quart-sized bag, one bag per passenger).
 Sharp objects, flammable items, and certain tools are generally prohibited.

-- Electronic Devices: Laptops, tablets, and other electronic devices are allowed but may need to be removed and screened separately during security checks.
+Laptops, tablets, and other electronic devices are allowed but may need to be removed and screened separately during security checks.

-- Storage: You should be able to lift and store your carry-on bag in the overhead bin unassisted.
+You should be able to lift and store your carry-on bag in the overhead bin unassisted.

 Personal item bag restrictions

-- Size Limitation: A personal item is typically smaller than a carry-on bag.
+A personal item is typically smaller than a carry-on bag.
 Think backpacks, handbags, or small duffels.
 The common size guideline is 18 x 14 x 8 inches (45 x 35 x 20 cm), but this can vary by airline.

-- Be Prepared for Security: Have liquids and electronics easily accessible for security checks to speed up the process.
+Be prepared for security.
+Have liquids and electronics easily accessible for security checks to speed up the process.

 Understanding these guidelines will not only help you pack effectively but also ensure that you comply with airline policies, making your travel experience smoother and more enjoyable.
-Remember, while these are general guidelines, always verify the specifics with your airline to avoid any surprises at the airport.

 What can you bring, and what should you leave behind?
 My golden rule is simple: When in doubt, leave it out.
 The TSA provides comprehensive guidelines on what is permitted in your hand luggage.

-To help you out, I’ve put together a list of items that are allowed in hand luggage (this includes both your carry-on and personal item bags):
+To help you out, I’ve put together a list of items that are allowed in hand luggage (this includes both your carry-on and personal item bags).

-- Clothing and personal items
+• Clothing and personal items

-When packing for your trip, the key is to strike a balance – bring what you need while keeping an eye on those size and weight limits for your carry-on be it your clothes to your shoes and other necessary wears.
+Bring what you need while keeping an eye on those size and weight limits for your carry-on be it your clothes to your shoes and other necessary wears.

 Now, onto other personal items.
 You’re free to pack your hairspray, makeup, nail clippers, electric razors, and such.
-Just remember, if they’re in liquid or gel form, they need to adhere to the 3-1-1 rule.
-For ease at security, keep these items within easy reach in your carry-on.

 And yes, scissors are okay as long as the blades are less than 4 inches.
 Razors?
 Disposable ones are fine.
 Curling irons are also allowed, but just one per person, and it must have a safety cover.

-- Liquids, Gels, and Aerosols
+• Liquids, Gels, and Aerosols

 All such 3.4-ounce containers should be placed together in a clear, quart-sized, plastic, zip-top bag.
 To put it simply, remember that it’s 3.4 ounces per item, one quart-sized bag, and one bag per passenger.
 This bag needs to be taken out of your carry-on luggage when you’re at the checkpoint for easy inspection.
 Spare yourself unnecessary frustration by arriving prepared.